-- (6) Subsection (5)(a) or (b) does not apply in the case of - (a) a matter of a prescribed kind; or - (b) a prescribed former adjudicator. - (7) If - (a) any matter is determined by the former adjudicator under subsection (4)(c); and - (b) the determination would have been appealable had the law in force immediately before the transfer day continued to apply, an appeal against that determination may be made and dealt with as if that law had continued to apply.
+- (6) Subsection (5)(a) or (b) does not apply in the case of - (a) a matter of a prescribed kind; or - (b) a prescribed former adjudicator. - (7) If - (a) any matter is determined by the former adjudicator under subsection (4)(c); and - (b) the determination would have been appealable had the law in force immediately before the transfer day continued to apply, appeal includes a review and a case stated to a court.